theopn/dotfiles/README.md

 ### Wezterm

-> Over-engineered terminal emulator, nailed the fundamental features, and it's configured in Lua!
+> Over-engineered terminal emulator, nailed the fundamental features, and it is configured in Lua!

 Wezterm is my primary terminal emulator/multiplexer!
 Watch my YouTube video [Configure Wezterm terminal emulator in Lua with me [ASMR Coding]](https://youtu.be/I3ipo8NxsjY) :)